amdadul3036/amdadul3036/README.md

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Physics
 - 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate on Google
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about C++ related problems
 - 📫 How to reach me: https://www.linkedin.com/in/mdamdadulislam/
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/His
 - ⚡ Fun fact: I am learning Programming but don't know why!
 -->